rubiefawn/remedy/core.md

 ## Dice

 The game uses several kinds of polyhedral dice.
 Sets of these can be found both in game stores as well as online.
-Computer programs, websites, and other tools can be used in lieu of phsyical dice as well.
+Computer programs, websites, and other tools can be used in lieu of physical dice as well.
 The following kinds of dice are used:

 - The 20-sided die, or **d20**.
 This is the most commonly used die in the game, used to resolve events, determining success or failure.